-She has had her art exhibited in various shows, and has been published in Incite 3, Incite 4, and various publications.
-She is a member of Oklahoma Visual Arts Coalition, National Collage Society, and Arts Alliance of Perkins.
+She has had her art exhibited in various shows and has been published in Incite 3, Incite 4, and various publications.
+She is a member of the Oklahoma Visual Arts Coalition, National Collage Society, and Arts Alliance of Perkins.

 2nd Place - Peter Alessandria - "Belmar Moon"

 Peter was born and raised in New York City and Long Island.
 After attending law school, he moved to Los Angeles to pursue a career as an entertainment attorney.
 Today he is an award-winning, fine art, portrait and commercial photographer based in the New York City area.

 Peter spent the first part of his work life as an entertainment and intellectual property attorney in Los Angeles.
 Working in the film and television industries sparked his own interest in creativity and in the early 2000’s he began experimenting with digital video and became an amateur filmmaker.
 But it wasn't until he picked up a digital SLR still camera for the first time in 2004 that his full creative passion for image-making came into being.